openshift/openshift-origin-design/conventions/documentation/quick-starts.md

 * **CLI commands:** Monospaced font.
 “In running text, use a bold monospaced font for a command.
 If a parameter or option is a variable value, use an italic monospaced font; otherwise, use a bold monospaced font for the parameter and a monospaced font for the option.”

 ## (WIP) Part IV: How can I contribute a quick start?
 This section is a work in progress.
-Keep an eye out for our contribution process!
+Keep an eye out for more detailed contribution processes to come!

+### Internal contributions
+* Coming soon!

+### External contributions
+* External teams may contribute quick starts to the console through a CR in 4.7 and later versions of OpenShift
+* The teams should contribute their quick start to the relevant quick start GitHub repo
+* The GitHub should have the quick start template and the required tag to get UX feedback
+  * A template is in progress and will be provided for teams to use to create their own content